shikorab/DSG/README.md

 ### Our novel contributions are:
 1. **Differentiable Scene-Graph layer**, which captures the information about multiple entities in an image and their relations.
 2. **A new architecture** for the task of referring relationships, using a DSG as its central component.
-3. **New state-of-theart results** on the task of referring relationships on the Visual Genome, VRD and CLEVR datasets.
+3. **New state-of-the art results** on the task of referring relationships on the Visual Genome, VRD and CLEVR datasets.

 ## Method
 <img src="figure2_arch9_iccv_RH.jpg" width="750">